Multi-language content filter

-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Multi language content.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Multi-language content filter.

-The Multi-language content filter enables resources to be created in multiple languages.
+The multi-language content filter enables resources to be created in multiple languages.
 When turned on, it looks for <span lang="xx" class="multilang"> tags which indicate that a text contains multiple languages.
-Then it selects and outputs the best language for the current user.
-The language of the resource will change when the user changes their selected Moodle language.
+Then it selects and outputs the text in the user's language (as set in their browser or in their preferences).

 How to use in a course